lucialayr/stableEWS_paper/README.md

 If you just want to test the simulations locally, `test_run.py` will generate one iteration of both systems for both the linear and non-linear case.
 The non-linear case is commented out by default as this takes some time to run.

 For this run `python3 code/run_test.py`.
-The output will apear in `data/new`
+The output will appear in `data/new`

-Running `figures.R` will produces all figures.
+Running `figures.R` will produce all figures.
 The figures will be found in `reports/paper`.

 Conda environment